-- Redundancy for fault-tolerance is a mandatory requirement for use in missioncritical applications... - ...but it can also be beneficial for "standard" applications - The overall system design should not be fixed to a specific (redundancy) protocol (AVB Gen.1 RSTP should not be replaced with AVB Gen.2 SPB) - ... because this will limit the technology scope to areas where SPB implementation is feasible
+- Redundancy for fault-tolerance is a mandatory requirement for use in missioncritical applications... - ...but it can also be beneficial for "standard" applications - Total network reconfiguration time needs to be pre-determinable - The overall system design should not be fixed to a specific (redundancy) protocol (AVB Gen.1 - RSTP should not be replaced with AVB Gen.2 - SPB) - ... because this will limit the technology scope to areas where SPB implementation is feasible